-IVHQ volunteer Julien Comeau, aged 76, has found the road to a fulfilling retirement through volunteering abroad as a senior.
+Julien Comeau, aged 77, has found the road to a fulfilling retirement through volunteering abroad as a senior with IVHQ.
 Here’s his incredible story…

-As the grandfather of the group, I was well respected and well treated by all.
+As the grandfather of the group, I have always been respected and treated well by all.
 The “kids” would ask me to accompany them on the evening outings, the cook would prepare me a special breakfast because I was always the first one in the kitchen.

 There is no age limit to volunteering, there is no limit to giving… I have found the road to a fulfilling retirement!